Graduate Program and Research Center Information Session

-The 9 credit Graduate Certificate is available 100% online.
-All formats are offered at the same low tuition rate and utilize the same world renowned faculty.
-In addition, these courses function as “dual credit” with the Masters degree, functioning as electives for that program
+The University of Delaware, home to a Manufacturing USA Institute, is a leader in composite materials.
+Our world-renowned Center for Composite Materials collaborates with industrial partners to present the latest in composite manufacturing education.
+Our industry-aligned Graduate Certificate in Composite Manufacturing & Engineering, a 9-credit graduate certificate, is available in person or 100% online.
+Click here for tuition rates.
+All formats are offered at the same low tuition rate and utilize the same world-renowned faculty.
+In addition, these courses function as “dual credit” with the master’s degree in mechanical engineering, functioning as electives for that program should you decide to continue your education further.

 To successfully participate in certificate programs, one should hold a bachelor’s degree in engineering or the sciences, thereby ensuring knowledge in engineering mathematics and mechanics.

 Core Research Areas